Iran-backed Shiite parties and Iraq militias pledge support to Hamas

 “At this historic moment, we declare our full support for our heroic brothers in the resistance and extended our hands to them, urging them to stand firm.”

-Since its establishment in 1948, Iraq has not recognised the state of Israel as a legitimate state and both countries are technically still in a state of war.
+Iraq does not recognise Israel as a state and both countries are technically still at war.

 Iraq took part in the war following Israel's foundation in 1948 as well as the wars in 1967 and 1973.